-LESSEE may construct an aircraft hangar on the leased premises, subject to the requirements of the Airport Rules adopted by the LESSORS pursuant to Joint Resolution No. 98-35, and any amendments thereto, as well as any other applicable state, federal and local laws, codes, ordinances, rules and regulations.
+LESSEE may construct an aircraft hangar on the leased premises, subject to the requirements of the Airport Rules adopted by the LESSORS pursuant to Insert New Resolution No.2001-26 or new document no., and any amendments thereto, as well as any other applicable state, federal and local laws, codes, ordinances, rules and regulations.
 The construction of the LESSEE's aircraft hangar shall be completed within six (6) months of the signing of this lease.
 Failure to complete the structure during said period shall constitute a default.
 A Performance Bond, Letter of Credit, or other suitable guarantee acceptable to LESSORS, shall be provided by the LESSEE to the LESSORS in an amount equal to the construction costs and labor to guarantee the completion of the construction and the payment of wages and services associated with the construction.
+Delivered to City Hall/County Office, prior to start of construction?

 LESSEE covenants and agrees that LESSEE shall not allow any liens, attachments or other claims to be filed against the said premises.

-All improvements of any kind that may be placed upon said premises, either of a temporary or permanent nature, shall be the total and complete responsibility of the LESSEE.
+All improvements of any kind that may be placed upon said premises, either of a (why do we have temporary )or permanent nature, shall be the total and complete responsibility of the LESSEE.
 Any permanent improvements shall become and remain the property of the LESSORS at the expiration of this lease except as hereinafter specified.

-LESSEE further covenants and agrees to comply during the term of this lease with the Woltermann Memorial Airport Rules adopted by the LESSORS pursuant to Joint Resolution No. 98-35 and any amendments thereto adopted prior to or subsequent to the effective date of this Lease Agreement, and with all local, state and federal laws, codes, ordinances, rules and regulations applicable to the LESSEE's use of the leased premises and the Woltermann Memorial Airport.
+LESSEE further covenants and agrees to comply during the term of this lease with the Woltermann Memorial Airport Rules adopted by the LESSORS pursuant to Joint Resolution No. 2001-26 and any amendments thereto adopted prior to or subsequent to the effective date of this Lease Agreement, and with all local, state and federal laws, codes, ordinances, rules and regulations applicable to the LESSEE's use of the leased premises and the Woltermann Memorial Airport.

 LESSORS shall stand indemnified by LESSEE as herein provided.
-It is expressly understood and agreed that in the use of the Woltermann Memorial Airport, in the erection or construction of any improvements thereon, and in the exercise or enjoyment of the privileges herein granted, LESSEE shall indemnify and save harmless the LESSORS from any and all liabilities whatsoever, including suits, attachments, claims or damages, reasonable attorney's fees and costs that may result to the LESSORS because of any negligence, act or omission on the part of the LESSEE, and shall indemnify LESSORS against any and all mechanic's and materialmen's liens or any other types of liens imposed upon the premises.
+It is expressly understood and agreed that in the use of the Woltermann Memorial Airport, in the erection or construction of any improvements thereon, and in the exercise or enjoyment of the privileges herein granted, LESSEE shall indemnify and hold harmless the LESSORS from any and all liabilities whatsoever, including suits, attachments, claims or damages, reasonable attorney's fees and costs that may result to the LESSORS because of any negligence, act or omission on the part of the LESSEE, and shall indemnify LESSORS against any and all mechanic's and materialmen's liens or any other types of liens imposed upon the premises.

 LESSEE shall promptly, after the execution of this lease, provide public liability insurance coverage for each the City of Columbus and Stillwater County in a minimum amount of $1,500,000.00 per occurrence for property damage, personal injury and or death growing out of any one accident or other cause.
 LESSORS shall be named as co-insureds.

 LESSEE shall maintain said insurance with insurance underwriters authorized to do business in the State of Montana satisfactory to LESSORS.
 All policies shall name LESSORS, their officers, servants and agents and employees as additional insureds as their interests shall appear.
 LESSEE shall furnish LESSORS with a certificate from the insurance carrier showing such insurance to be in full force and effect during the entire term of this lease, or shall deposit with LESSORS copies of said policies immediately upon execution of this Agreement.
+Lessee shall update on an annual basis this policy and provide a copy to the City and County.